 Now to tackle the idea of finality in readings.
 Many people fear tarot cards and clairvoyance because they think it means they lack control of the future.
 This is not only wrong, but is self-defeating.
 It would be like driving with your eyes closed because if you were going to run into a wall you would rather not know until it happens!

 Let’s go back to the metaphor of physical vision.
 When you are walking, you look ahead to see where you are going.
 If you see something you don’t want to run into, you simply change course.
 That is the essence of tarot as a personal tool- it just helps you see where you are headed and then you can decide if that looks good to you or not!
-Using tarot and psychic abilities is the equivalent of looking at your path on a map:
+Using tarot and psychic abilities is the equivalent of looking at your path on a map and asking:

 “If I keep walking straight where will I be in two months or a year?”